d-pac/d-pac.cms/README.md

 * `CORS_ALLOWED_METHODS`: Restrict which methods are allowed in CORS requests.
 * `CORS_ALLOWED_HEADERS`: Restrict which headers are allowed in CORS requests.
 * `CORS_EXPOSED_HEADERS`: Restrict which headers will be exposed in CORS request responses.
-* `REMOTE_HOST`: Configure the remote host where the d-pac.cms instance will be deployed to.
-* `REMOTE_USER`: Configure the user on the remote host where the d-pac.cms instance will be deployed to.
-* `REMOTE_DEST`: Configure the directory on the remote host where the d-pac.cms instance will be deployed to.

 #### Multiple Environments